 There are a number of gluten and dairy free pies to make or buy.
 Pumpkin pie is a delicious option that offers some nutritional value as well.
 Fruit dipped in chocolate is another light option.

-Your holiday dinners will probably leave you with tons of leftovers.
+Your Christmas dinner will probably leave you with tons of leftovers.
 Get creative with your leftovers using these tips:

 - Make sandwiches.
 Sandwiches on gluten-free bread are a great way to use holiday leftovers.
 Try turkey, cranberry sauce and roasted carrot or grilled cheese with turkey and pear.